grafana/agent/docs/sources/operator/deploy-agent-operator-resources.md

       namespace: default
     ```

-1. Customize the manifests as needed.

-    Here are some details about the `GrafanaAgent` resource to help you customize the manifests:

-    The `GrafanaAgent` resource:
+    In the first manifest, the `GrafanaAgent` resource:

     - Specifies an Agent image version.
     - Specifies `MetricsInstance` and `LogsInstance` selectors.
-These search for `MetricsInstances` and `LogsInstances` in the **same namespace** with labels matching `agent: grafana-agent-metrics` and `agent: grafana-agent-logs`, respectively.
+These search for `MetricsInstances` and `LogsInstances` in the same namespace with labels matching `agent: grafana-agent-metrics` and `agent: grafana-agent-logs`, respectively.
     - Sets a `cluster: cloud` label for all metrics shipped to your Prometheus-compatible endpoint.
 Change this label to your cluster name.
 To search for `MetricsInstances` or `LogsInstances` in a *different* namespace, use the `instanceNamespaceSelector` field.
 To learn more about this field, see the `GrafanaAgent` [CRD specification](https://github.com/grafana/agent/blob/main/production/operator/crds/monitoring.grafana.com_grafanaagents.yaml#L3789).

-1. After customizing the manifests in your file as needed, roll them out to your cluster using `kubectl apply -f` followed by the filename.
+1. Customize the manifests as needed and roll them out to your cluster using `kubectl apply -f` followed by the filename.

     This step creates a `ServiceAccount`, `ClusterRole`, and `ClusterRoleBinding` for the `GrafanaAgent` resource.

     Deploying a `GrafanaAgent` resource on its own does not spin up Agent Pods.
 Agent Operator creates Agent Pods once `MetricsInstance` and `LogsIntance` resources have been created.
-Follow the instructions in the [Deploy a MetricsInstance resource] and [Deploy LogsInstance and PodLogs resources] sections to create these resources.
+Follow the instructions in the [Deploy a MetricsInstance resource](#deploy-a-metricsinstance-resource) and [Deploy LogsInstance and PodLogs resources](#deploy-logsinstance-and-podlogs-resources) sections to create these resources.

 ### Disable feature flags reporting

-If you would like to disable the [reporting]({{< relref "../configuration/flags.md/#report-information-usage" >}}) usage of feature flags to Grafana, set `disableReporting` field to `true`.
+To disable the [reporting]({{< relref "../configuration/flags.md/#report-information-usage" >}}) usage of feature flags to Grafana, set `disableReporting` field to `true`.

 ### Disable support bundle generation

-If you would like to disable the [support bundles functionality]({{< relref "../configuration/flags.md/#support-bundles" >}}), set the `disableSupportBundle` field to `true`.
+To disable the [support bundles functionality]({{< relref "../configuration/flags.md/#support-bundles" >}}), set the `disableSupportBundle` field to `true`.

 ## Deploy a MetricsInstance resource